nil-git-tf/devops-assignment/README.md

 ```
 Step 9 - If build is successful, then it will download app and zip it to push on S3 bucket in my account.
 From there it will get updated and deployed as new version in elasti beanstalk created in Step 1
 ```

+# Lessons I learned during this assignment
+- Password authentication with github from jenkins is discontinued so used SSH key based authentication
+- I was struggeling in checkout phase of pipeline to connect with github, then "Pipeline Syntax" helped me getting correct command to use
+- Used session manager of AWS to connect with instance thus reducing the long way of SSHing to server using putty/mobaxterm etc
+- even writing README file in depth is learning for me

+# Manual tasks performed
+- Ran the terraform from local for EC2/Jenkins and then for Elastic beanstalk configuration
+- Manually created the Jenkins job for pipeline and testing
+- During this I created 2 jobs one with "Pipeline Script" and "Pipeline Script with SCM"
+- Both were tested and working good

+# Assumption
+- Currently I tested it with VPC, public subnet, S3 bucket which were already created